Last Updated on May 25, 2022 by Neera Bhardwaj

 Investing in the stock market can give you two types of returns.
 The first is the capital appreciation that you get when the value of the stock rises.
-The second is the dividend income that comes from dividends that many companies issue as a kind of reward to shareholders from the profits the company makes.
+The second is the dividend income that many companies issue as a kind of reward to shareholders from the profits the company makes during the financial year.
+Dividends can create an additional source of income and give you liquid funds if you don’t want to redeem your stockholding.
+But how do you identify dividend-yielding stocks?
+How can you establish an alternate source of income from dividends?
+Let’s find out!

 What are dividends?

-When a listed company makes a profit in a financial year, it has the following three options:
+When a listed company makes a profit in a financial year, they’re most likely to:

-1. It can retain the entire profit and use it within the business for expansion, growth, or for meeting the cash flow requirements.
+1. Retain the entire profit and use it for business expansion, growth, or for meeting the cash flow requirements.

-2. It can distribute the entire profit among its shareholders.
+2. Distribute the entire profit among its shareholders.

-3. It can retain a part of the profit for business use and distribute the remaining among its shareholders.
+3. Retain a certain portion of the profit for business use and the rest distributed among its shareholders.

-In the second and the third case, the profit distributed by the company, fully or partly, is paid in the form of dividends.
+In the second and third cases, the profit is distributed by the company, fully or partly, in the form of dividends.

 How to earn dividends?

-When you invest in the stock of dividend-yielding companies, i.e., companies paying dividends regularly, you automatically become eligible to receive the dividends announced by the company.
+When you invest in the stock, you automatically become eligible to receive the dividends announced by the company.
 The amount you get is generally pegged to the number of shares you hold.

-The dividend yield is a commonly used parameter when finding profitable and dividend-yielding companies in the stock market.
-Do you know what dividend yield is?
+The dividend yield is a commonly used parameter by investors to identify profitable and dividend-yielding companies in the stock market.
+Let’s explore the concept of dividend yield in detail –

 Dividend yield – the concept and its calculation

-The dividend yield is a ratio that measures the dividend that a company pays, vis-à-vis its share price.
-The formula is expressed in percentage, and the higher the dividend yield percentage, the better is the company’s dividend-paying policy.
+The dividend yield is a ratio that measures the dividend that a company pays vis-à-vis its share price.
+The formula is expressed in percentages.

 Dividend yield = (Dividend per share/market price per share) * 100